 Another really important thing is to keep electronics out of your bedroom.
 I’m always amazed at how some people watch TV in bed, switch off the TV and then wonder why they can’t fall asleep.
 Rather than relaxing you, electronic devices get your brain all wired up.

 Try to develop a healthy bedtime routine.
 An hour before you think you’re ready for bed, switch the TV off and maybe put on some relaxing music.
 Whatever you do, do not start texting friends or surfing the web.
 Turn off all your electronics and pick up a good, relaxing book instead—no horror stories!

 Also consider doing some relaxation exercises to get yourself in the right mindset for sleep.
 Some people find a nice warm bath with lavender oil to be really soothing.
-Take the time to find a bedrime routine that works for you.
 If you start worrying about things the moment you get into bed, lie on your back, hands by your sides, and take some really slow deep breaths.
 You’ll start to feel your muscles relaxing, and very often just doing this for five minutes will relax you enough to help you fall asleep.